Top Ten Fool's Gold: The Overrated Part 3 Casablanca

 The flashback scenes in Paris, which were not part of the unproduced stage play on which most of the film is based, were reportedly added for romantic enhancement by uncredited writer Casey Robinson and they look perfunctory.
 They are not narrated, nor do they have an engagingly clever way of being introduced like the flashbacks in Citizen Kane, Laura or Double Indemnity.
 Rick and Ilsa are already together.
 Their relationship seems rather casual and calm except for the impending Nazi invasion.
 Even Rick’s unfulfilled wait at the train station for Ilsa is foreshadowed and predictable.

-Then there’s the famous last scene at the airport where Rick pulls a gun, first on Captain Renault and then, before fatally shooting him, Major Strasser (played by Conrad Veidt as your typical cardboard cinematic Nazi).
-Rick then turns to Ilsa and makes a very poetic speech, curiously devoid of emotion and at a rapid clip making it sound rehearsed.
+Then there’s the famous last scene at the airport where Rick makes a very poetic speech to Ilsa, curiously devoid of emotion*** and at a rapid clip making it sound rehearsed.
 As heroic a gesture as his act is meant to be, the actor's delivery, along with what we actually saw in Paris, sucks the life-blood out of the moment surer than a starving vampire.
-After Ilsa and her husband leave, more iconic words*** are spoken by Rick to Captain Renault further suggesting an oddly apathetic response to losing Ilsa for a second time.
+After Ilsa and her husband leave, Rick, after having pulled a gun on Captain Renault, does so again on Major Strasser (played by Conrad Veidt as your typical cardboard cinematic Nazi) before fatally shooting him.
+The final moments include more iconic words**** spoken by Rick to Captain Renault further suggesting an oddly apathetic response to losing Ilsa for a second time.
 Besides, considering what we've previously observed between these former adversaries (Rick and Louis), they seem out of character and don’t hold much weight either.

 ** This was a totally fictitious and most useful invention by one of the play’s authors Joan Alison.